vineeth-cnbr/Marvelous---A-Marvel-API-App/README.md

 # Marvelous---A-Marvel-API-App

-This is an app i created for fun using the Marvel API.
-Still a WIP
+This is an app I created for fun using the Marvel API.
+Checkout https://marvel-land.netlify.app/